Do You Need an Umbrella Stroller? A 2025 Parent Guide

 Lightweight and Easy to Carry

 Umbrella strollers are super light and easy to move.
-Most weigh between 10 and 17 pounds, so you can carry them with one hand.
+Many weigh between 10 and 17 pounds, so you can carry them with one hand.
 They’re great for busy places like airports or climbing stairs.
-For example, the UPPAbaby G-LITE weighs 11.2 pounds, and the Kolcraft Cloud Plus is 11.8 pounds.
+For example, the UPPAbaby G-LITE weighs 11.2 pounds (UPPAbaby Support, accessed 2025-09-29), and the Kolcraft Cloud Plus is listed at about 11.8 pounds (SND Kids listing, accessed 2025-09-29).
 These strollers fold small, fitting in car trunks or over your shoulder easily.

 Tip: If you travel a lot, a lightweight stroller is very helpful.